rkdevesh003-hub/eos-ai-workshop/rkd.md

   # PYTHON FUNDAMENTALS
   ---

-  **After the intro of AI which made me to understand the core of the workshop,my tutors moved on to PYTHON**
+  *After the intro of AI which made me to understand the core of the workshop,my tutors moved on to PYTHON.*